Scurlock Foundation

 -

-Invitation-Only Model: The foundation operates through board discretion and pre-existing relationships with selected charitable organizations.
+Invitation-Only Model: The foundation operates through board discretion and pre-existing relationships with selected charitable organisations.

 -